popsim-consortium/demes-spec/docs/specification.md

 a source population.
 The fraction must be between zero and one, and if more than one pulse occurs at the same time, those replacement events are applied sequentially in the order that they are specified in the model.
+The list of pulses must be sorted in time-descending order.

 #### sources
 The list of deme names of the migration sources.